Room Commands

 Find adjacency gaps

 Identify gaps smaller than a specified gap distance.
 Such gaps typically do not make the model invalid or un-simulate-able but they can create cases where adjacency solving fails to set interior boundary conditions where they likely should be.
-Small gaps can also result in sliver geometries for floors/ceilings in the case the ceiling adjacencies are solved.
+Small gaps can also result in sliver geometries for floors/ceilings in the case the inter-story adjacencies are solved.

 Options